DataBiosphere/leonardo/automation/README.md

 		new AzureAutopauseSpec
 	)
 ```

-To save time developing, you will likely want to reference the billing project and rawls workspace created in the first run of the tests.
-To do so:
-- Find the appropriate comment in `beforeAll` within `AzureBillingBeforeAndAfter` to override the billing project
-- Find the appropriate comment in `withRawlsWorkspace` to override the workspace

 If the test fails with some intermediate resources remaining:
 - Be sure to check the `staticTestingMrg` in the [azure portal](https://portal.azure.com/#@azure.dev.envs-terra.bio/resource/subscriptions/f557c728-871d-408c-a28b-eb6b2141a087/resourceGroups/staticTestingMrg/overview) periodically to ensure you are not leaking resources when testing